darktiger/BoggleGame/README.md

 # BoggleGame
 Text Based Boggle Game by Robert Washbourne

-This game requires words.txt for word checking, however making it work with urllib should not be too difficult.
+This game requires words.txt for word checking, however making it work with urllib + a online dictionary should not be too difficult.